How to Use Video Beyond Just For Marketing

 Video is uniquely well-suited to talent recruitment, as it gives prospective employees a very intimate and personal look at a company and what that company can do for them.
 By including the testimonials of existing employees, information about the corporate culture, and a behind-the-scenes peak and the company’s inner workings, a business can draw in the talent that is best-suited to it.
 Finding the best employees isn’t always about raw qualifications: sometimes it’s about finding the employees that are going to be drawn to the brand and its messaging.

-To recruit the best talent, a business needs to explain what makes it better than the competition.
+To use video for recruiting the best talent, a business needs to explain what makes it better than the competition.
 A talent recruitment video has to be earnest and believable: if it’s too commercial, it may instead be seen as disingenuous.
 Highlighting a few unique programs can help, such as Starbucks’ educational program which offered funding for college.
 Otherwise, a company can also focus on its own mission and the change that it’s bringing to the industry.

 Nearly every large business conducts a portion of its training through video.
 It’s easy to see why.
 Training videos, such as the above, are the best way to explain complex information such as safety protocols.
 Employees are able to hear and see what they should be doing in any given situation, increasing the chances that they will internalize this training quickly and they will follow the desired protocols when a situation does occur.
 A training video can visually show employees the consequences of not following training, emphasizing the importance of following a company’s processes.